State and Local Cybersecurity Grant Program

 Through the Infrastructure Investment and Jobs Act (IIJA) of 2021, Congress established the State and Local Cybersecurity Improvement Act, which established the State and Local Cybersecurity Grant Program, appropriating $1 billion to be awarded over four years.

 Funding for each state is calculated using a formula determined by the federal Cybersecurity and Infrastructure Security Agency (CISA).
-Georgia expects to receive almost $5 million for FY 2022.
-The grant requires matching funds, set at 10% for FY 2022 and increasing to 40% by FY 2025.
+Georgia expects to receive approximately $9.8 million for FY 2023.
+The grant requires matching funds, set at 20% for FY 2023 and increasing to 40% by FY 2025.

 For states, a majority of grant funding is focused on local government cybersecurity: